Most people hear “tree pruning” and think it's no more than hacking off a limb here or a limb there, but there's so much more to it than that.

 Landscape Training Opportunities

-The tree care courses are part of over 60 landscape-related short courses held throughout the winter by the OCPE.
+The tree care courses are part of over 65 landscape-related short courses held throughout the fall, winter and early spring by the OCPE.
 These trainings run from November through March each year covering topics ranging from pesticide safety and landscape design to equipment maintenance and turfgrass diseases.

 To learn more about tree care courses or landscape training programs, contact Joe Canzano: